pythonhealthdatascience/stars-reproduce-shoaib-2022/reproduction/README.md

 bash run_reproduction.sh
 ```

-If you would like to test that the results you are obtaining from running the model are consistent with those obtained in this reproduction run the following command (again, from within the `reproduction/` folder, but ensure the conda environment is activated):
+If you would like to test that the results you are obtaining from running the model are consistent with those obtained in this reproduction, run the following command (from within the `reproduction/` folder, but ensure the conda environment is activated):

 ```
 pytest -n auto